 There are various entrance gates to the Isimangaliso Wetland Park (it seems like the administration really wants everyone to enjoy the perks of this huge park).

-- To begin with, you can opt for the Dukuduku gate for enjoying the western shores and exit to N2 through Nholzi.
+• To begin with, you can opt for the Dukuduku gate to enjoy the western shores and exit too N2 through Nholzi.

 Accommodation Around Isimangaliso Wetland Park.